luciojs-Oliveira/GitGitHub/Aula01.md

 =================================================================================

-Atenção = Caso já não tenha um repositório local use esse comando para fazer um repositório local.
+Atenção = Caso não tenha um repositório local use esse comando para fazer um repositório local.

 ===============================================

 …or create a new repository on the command line